-Channel Five is, with a deadline of the end of March, so I'm dusting off a few ideas and seeing what can be done with them.
+Channel Five is advertising for sitcom scripts, with a deadline of the end of March, so I'm dusting off a few ideas and seeing what can be done with them.
 Wish me luck.

 Since comedy, on TV, is really about character rather than story, I've been watching people so that I can store up a little goldmine of idiosyncrasies to draw on while I'm writing.